2008: UN International Year of Sanitation

-The Year 2008 was the United Nations’ (UN) International Year of Sanitation (IYS).
-The event aimed to accelerate progress for about 2.6 billion people worldwide who are without proper sanitation facilities.
+The International Year of Sanitation was held in 2008 to speed progress for about 2.6 billion people who are without proper sanitation facilities.

 What do people do?